Dandy Town Hornets F.C.

-Dandy Town Hornets F.C. is a professional football club based in Pembroke Parish, Bermuda, that currently competes in the Bermudian Premier Division.
+Dandy Town Hornets F.C. is a professional football club in Pembroke Parish, Bermuda, that currently competes in the Bermudian Premier Division.

 Team colours are brown and gold.
 The club also has a ladies team and a strong youth section.

 History

 Founded in 1973, the club fall under auspices of the Western Stars Sports Club and have won the Bermudian league title eight times in their history.
 Their seventh was in March 2014, with a victory over the Devonshire Cougars, and their eighth was in March 2016 after taking an unassailable lead over nearest challengers Robin Hood with two games to spare.